SyndARn/ARnActorModel/README.md

     receiver.SendMessage("something") ;

 #The library holds some useful features :
--  behavior can be affected or remove from actor, (an actor can change it's behavior ...)
+-  behavior can be attached or removed from actor, (an actor can change it's own behavior ...)
 -  actor can send messages across servers, you just need to hold a reference to another actor on a server ...
 -  some actor can behave as public services, or be supervised